 - a.
 Sanction Guidelines.
-The Sanction Guidelines identifies specific categories of conduct that violate CFP Board's Code and Standards, the sanction guideline for that conduct, and policy notes for the DEC to consider when determining the appropriate sanction.
+The Sanction Guidelines identifies specific categories of conduct that violate CFP Board's Code and Standards, the sanction guideline for that conduct, and policy notes for the DEC that applies to consider when determining the appropriate sanction.
 The DEC and Appeals Commission are not bound by the Sanction Guidelines.
-When considering the appropriate sanction in a particular case, deviations from the Sanction Guidelines may occur if aggravating factors warrant a more severe sanction, mitigating factors warrant a less severe sanction, or the DEC or Appeals Commission determines there are other reasons for doing so. - b.
+When considering the appropriate sanction in a particular case, deviations from the Sanction Guidelines may occur ifviolation of each conduct standard, potential aggravating factors warrant a more severe sanction, and mitigating factors warrant a less severe sanction, or the DEC or Appeals Commission determines there are, and policy notes, and contains other reasons for doing so-important information. - b.
+Fitness Standards.
+The Fitness Standards provides the standards against which CFP Board will evaluate the ethical fitness of a candidate for CFP® certification and a former CFP® professional seeking reinstatement whose certification CFP Board has not suspended or temporarily barred. - a.c.
 Case Histories.
 Case Histories are orders or summaries of orders.
 CFP Board intends for the Case Histories to provide guidance.
 The DEC and Appeals Commission are not bound by the Case Histories.

-17.7 PUBLICATION
+17.7 Publication